Buying feminised and regular weed pollen

 What are the advantages of feminised weed pollen?

-These pollen, of these otherwise still female plants, will however only posses female chromosomes.
-Which means that if you use the pollen of these plants to fertilise other female plants, you can be sure all seeds hereby created will almost exclusively produce female plants (98% or more).
-A big advantage, since in the cultivation of cannabis you will nearly always want to work only with unfertilised, female plants, as these contain far more active ingredients like THC, CBD, other cannabinoids, terpenes and flavonoids than their male counterparts.
+That only almost all female plants will grow from seeds which come from feminised pollen is a big advantage, since with the cultivation of cannabis you will nearly always only want to work with unfertilised, female plants.
+As these contain far more active ingredients like THC, CBD, other cannabinoids, terpenes and flavonoids than their male counterparts.

-With regular seed plants you will always end up with an approximately even number of male and female plants, which can only be identified after a given time period of growing and flowering.
-By for example utilising the 'backcross'-method (or BX), it is possible to create a stable F1 hybrid of a specific plant quite quickly.
+With regular seed plants you will always end up with an approximately even number of male and female plants, which on top of that can only be identified as such after a given time period of growing and flowering.
+By using feminised seeds, you will be saving a lot of time up front.

-Will you be the creator of the latest, newest favourite popular strain or create that one unique plant with the perfect characteristics for you?
+Will you be the creator of the latest, newest favourite top-of-the-line strain or create that one unique plant with the perfect characteristics for you?